ourworldventures/ourworld_books_OLD/books/zanzibar_cybercity/src/ourfinance/ourfinance.md

-# DIGIFIN = Digital Finance
+# OurFinance = Digital Finance

 ![](img/digifin1.png)

-DIGIFIN is the organization which collaborates with the Zanzibar government to provide financial regulatory services and technology to its customers.
+OurFinance is the organization which collaborates with the Zanzibar government to provide financial regulatory services and technology to its customers.
 It is a fully automated, self-sovereign and sustainable digital freezone bridging Africa and the rest of the world.

 What makes our proposition unique is our ability to provide the combination of the following services under 1 simple consumable package:
 - required licenses